 All students are expected to abide by University policy and the laws and regulations of the Commonwealth of Pennsylvania and the United States of America.
-Policies regarding alcohol and other drugs are clearly stated in the Student Code of Conduct and Judicial Procedures, which prohibits the unauthorized use, consumption, possession, sale, distribution or abuse of alcoholic beverages, illegal drugs, controlled substances or drug paraphernalia, as well as "acts against public order and decency including, but not limited to, ...intoxication resulting from the use of alcohol and controlled substances..."
+Policies regarding alcohol and other drugs are clearly stated in the https://cheyney.edu/who-we-are/compliance-policies/policies-for-students/ which prohibits the unauthorized use, consumption, possession, sale, distribution or abuse of alcoholic beverages, illegal drugs, controlled substances or drug paraphernalia, as well as "acts against public order and decency including, but not limited to, ...intoxication resulting from the use of alcohol and controlled substances..."

 Students who violate the law may incur penalties from civil authorities.
 Violation of a University regulation will result in sanctions through the Office of Student Judicial Affairs.
 These can include mandatory alcohol/drug education or evaluation and other sanctions ranging from disciplinary probation to suspension or expulsion and referral for prosecution.
 A summary of the laws and penalties related to alcohol and other drug offenses is included below.
-The Student Code of Conduct and Judicial Procedures is available on the University's website under "Student Judicial Affairs."